-Andy Molsom Sigmax No. 20

 Glenn Burtenshaw Sigmax No. 72

+Matthew Willoughby Sigmax No. 82

+James McCall 135 No. 50

+Al Currey 135 No. 29

+Andrew Whitton 150 No. 112

 Steve McMaster Non-racing

-Matthew Willoughby Sigmax No. 82

-James McCall Sigma 135 No. 50

-Andrew Whitton Sigma 150 No. 112

-The DST can be contacted as a group by emailing standards@cgrc.uk or individually by their personal contact details found in the Members Area of the website.
+The DST can be contacted as a group by emailing standards@cgrc.uk or individually using the "message me" feature in the competitors list on the website.